msachi/kafka-streams-demo/README.md

 book    2
 must    1
 be      1
-the     1
 axe     1
 for     1
-the     1
+the     2
 frozen  1
 sea     1
 within  1
 us      1
 ```

-Notice that the words `a` and `book` have been incremented from 2 to 3, and from 1 to 2, respectively.
-The rest of the new words have also been printed with the word count of 1, but the words from previous lines have not been printed again.
+Notice that the word counts for words `a`, `book` and `the` have been incremented.
+The rest of the words from our new line have also been printed with the word count of 1, but the words from previous lines have not been printed again.

 With another line:
 ```